Liugq5713/vue-element-snippet/README.md

 ### common

-> some snippet i don't now where to put
+> some snippet i don't know where to put

 | Snipet          | Purpose                 |
 | --------------- | ----------------------- |